 The Achilles tendon is a strong fibrous cord that connects the muscles in the back of your calf to your heel bone.
 If you overstretch your Achilles tendon, it can tear (rupture).

-Although it's possible to have no signs or symptoms with an Achilles tendon rupture, most people experience:
+Although it's possible to have no signs or symptoms with an Achilles tendon rupture, most people have:

-- Pain, possibly severe, and swelling near your heel
+- Pain, possibly severe, and swelling near the heel

-- An inability to bend your foot downward or "push off" the injured leg when you walk
+- An inability to bend the foot downward or "push off" the injured leg when walking

-- An inability to stand on your toes on the injured leg
+- An inability to stand on the toes on the injured leg

 - A popping or snapping sound when the injury occurs

 Seek medical advice immediately if you hear a pop in your heel, especially if you can't walk properly afterward.

 Your Achilles tendon helps you point your foot downward, rise on your toes and push off your foot as you walk.
 You rely on it virtually every time you walk and move your foot.